Tod Williams Billie Tsien Architects

-Tod Williams Billie Tsien Architects (also known as Tod Williams Billie Tsien Architects | Partners) are a husband-and-wife architectural firm founded in 1986, based in New York.
+Tod Williams Billie Tsien Architects (also known as Tod Williams Billie Tsien Architects | Partners) is an architectural firm founded in 1986, based in New York.
 Williams and Tsien began working together in 1977.
 Their studio focuses on work for institutions including museums, schools, and nonprofit organizations.

 Tod Williams

 Tod Williams (born 1943, Detroit, Michigan) received his undergraduate, MFA, and Master of Architecture degrees from Princeton University, New Jersey after graduating from the Cranbrook School in Bloomfield Hills.
 He is the father of model Rachel Williams and filmmaker Tod "Kip" Williams, both by his first wife, dancer Patricia Agnes Jones, whom he met while studying at Princeton.
 Williams is a Fellow of the American Academy in Rome and serves as a trustee of the Cranbrook Educational Community.
 He has been inducted into the American Academy of Arts and Letters, National Academy, American Philosophical Society (2017), and American Academy of Arts and Sciences.